neooblaster/zcl_log_util/README.md

 For this message we only change the message **type** from ``E`` to `W`.

-Another example that can explain overloading functionality is if you want to return a more speaking message for end users than those **SAP** which can be a little bit too technical.
+Another example that can explain overloading functionality is if you want to return a more speaking message for end users than those **SAP** that can be a little bit too technical.

-All components which compose a log message (Cf `Definition of log message`) can be overloaded (one to many at once).
+All components that compose a log message (Cf `Definition of log message`) can be overloaded (one to many at once).